Table of Contents

 Richard Collinge

-A tall left arm bowler with the ability to generate bounce and swing, Richard Collinge was an effective bowler at home and away.
+A tall left arm bowler with the ability to generate bounce and swing, Richard Collinge was an effective player at home and away.
 When he left the international arena in 1978, he was New Zealand’s leading wicket taker across the two formats that were available at the time.

 In test matches, Collinge claimed 116 wickets with best figures of 6/63.
 One Day cricket was in its infancy at that time, but he still managed to add 18 wickets in 15 ODIs.
 Collinge was instrumental in some of New Zealand’s finest moments in the 1970s and is fondly remembered by those who saw him play.